Conformal Convolution and Monte Carlo Meta-learners for Predictive Inference of Individual Treatment Effects: Experiments results

+Both CCT- and CMC meta-learners return conditional predictive distributions of the ITE.
+Prediction intervals of confidence level $1-\alpha$ are formed by taking the $\frac{\alpha}{2}$ and $1-\frac{\alpha}{2}$ quantiles from the predictive distribution as the lower and upper bounds, respectively.
+Our method produces symmetric, two-sided intervals with equally distributed probability density.
+In contrast, the approaches by \citet{leiConformalInferenceCounterfactuals2021} and \citet{alaaConformalMetalearnersPredictive2023} generate asymmetric intervals, offering an efficiency advantage due to smaller interval lengths~\citep{romanoConformalizedQuantileRegression2019}.
+However, these asymmetric intervals can be misleading in practical applications as they might intuitively imply equal probability density on both sides of the interval.

-Similar to \citet{nieQuasioracleEstimationHeterogeneous2021} and \citet{alaaConformalMetalearnersPredictive2023}, we evaluated our CCT- and CMC T-learners through six different experiments: three using synthetic data (see Section \ref{sec:synth-exp}) and three using semi-synthetic data (see Section \ref{sec:semi-exp}).
-The experiments assessed coverage and efficiency of prediction intervals of the CCT-learner and (pseudo) CMC T-learner against WCP (exact, inexact, and naive)~\cite{leiConformalInferenceCounterfactuals2021}, CM-Learner (DR)~\cite{alaaConformalMetalearnersPredictive2023}, and a CPS Oracle fitted as a standard regression problem on the ITE (see Appendix \ref{ap:overview}).
-Additionally, we evaluate the probabilistic calibration on six different synthetic dataset settings.
-All learners utilized the scikit-learn RandomForestRegressor with default hyperparameters.
-The CMC learners always employed 100 MC samples.
-Although experiments with other base learners like gradient-boosting machines were conducted, they were omitted as their results were similar to those of random forests.
-Additional results of the CMC S- and X-learners are included in Appendix \ref{ap:exp_results}.
+The experiments assessed coverage and efficiency of prediction intervals of the CCT-learner and (pseudo) CMC T-learner against WCP (exact, inexact, and naive)~\citep{leiConformalInferenceCounterfactuals2021}, CM-Learner (DR)~\citep{alaaConformalMetalearnersPredictive2023}, and a CPS Oracle fitted as a standard regression problem on the ITE.